wheeb/Teknologioita-vue/README.md

 # Vue project
 Small site where you can upload images.
 VueJs handling front and node Express server for back.

+## Required software
+This program uses MangoDB for storing data.
+MangoDB Community Server or equivalent must be up and running for this project to work

 # Server

 ## Project setup